-If the cancer is located only in the breast, the five-year relative survival rate (percentage of people who are alive at least five years after the cancer is detected, excluding those who die from other diseases) is 98%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+If the cancer is located only in the breast, the five-year relative survival rate of people with breast cancer is 99%.
 If the cancer has spread to the regional lymph nodes, the five-year survival rate is 84%.
 If the cancer has spread to a distant part of the body, the five-year survival rate is 24%.
 About 5% of women have metastatic cancer when they are first diagnosed with breast cancer.
 Even if the cancer is found at a more advanced stage, new treatments help many people with breast cancer experience a similar quality of life as before their diagnosis, at least for some period of time.

-It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number lymph nodes that contain cancer (called node-positive cancer; see Diagnosis ), and other features of the tumor, such as the grade, estrogen and progesterone receptors, HER2, and other factors that affect how quickly a tumor will grow and how well treatment works.
+It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number lymph nodes that contain cancer (called node-positive cancer; see Diagnosis ), and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.

 Breast cancer is the second most common cause of death from cancer in women in the United States, after lung cancer.
-However, since 1990, the number of women who have died of breast cancer has steadily decreased.
-In women younger than 50, there has been a decrease of around 3% per year (from 2005 to 2009; the latest data available).
-In women age 50 and older, the decrease has been 2% per year.
-However, in situ cancer breast cancer has increased by 2.8% between 2005 and 2009.
-Currently, there are more than 2.9 million women living in the United States who have been diagnosed with and treated for breast cancer.
+However, since 1989, the number of women who have died of breast cancer has steadily decreased.
+In women younger than 50, there has been a decrease of around 3% per year (from 2006 to 2010; the latest data available).
+In women age 50 and older, the decrease has been 1.8% per year.
+Currently, there are more than 2.8 million women living in the United States who have been diagnosed with and treated for breast cancer.